deads/muldisp/README.md

 # muldisp
-A legacy Scheme package for multiple method dispatch.
+A legacy Scheme package (circa 2014) for multiple method dispatch.